junxit/us-congress-code/title-15/chapter-2b/sec-78qq.md

 ### References in Text

 The Federal Advisory Committee Act, referred to in subsec. (h), is Pub.
 L. 92–463, Oct.
 6, 1972, 86 Stat.
-770, which is set out in the Appendix to Title 5, Government Organization and Employees.
+770, which was set out in the Appendix to Title 5, Government Organization and Employees, and was substantially repealed and restated in chapter 10 (§ 1001 et seq.) of Title 5 by Pub.
+L. 117–286, §§ 3(a), 7, Dec.
+27, 2022, 136 Stat.
+4197, 4361.
+For disposition of sections of the Act into chapter 10 of Title 5, see Disposition Table preceding section 101 of Title 5.